 The ten largest school districts without a trans student policy entirely are Manchester, Concord, Bedford, Londonderry, Merrimack, Salem, Timberlane, Derry Cooperative, Hudson, and Pinkerton Academy.
-3637 These districts served 46,604 students in the 2019-2020 school year, and if even just these districts adopted a trans student policy, New Hampshire would move from a third to well over half of New Hampshire students (59.22%) attending a school with a trans student policy.
-Update to report 2/2/21: The Manchester School District adopted a comprehensive trans student policy on January 25, 2021.
+These districts served 46,604 students in the 2019-2020 school year, and if even just these districts adopted a trans student policy, New Hampshire would move from a third to well over half of New Hampshire students (59.22%) attending a school with a trans student policy.